graded-cs-resources/IB-Computer-Science-Notes/paper1/np4.4_arrays.md

    ```
    </details>

-8. Open `ts-node` on your computer by typing the command on your command line.
-Then try these things. **Try to do each step WITHOUT referring back to the notes.
+5. Open a fresh app on code.org App Lab, Tten try these things. **Try to do each step WITHOUT referring back to the notes.
 Try 2 or 3 or 4 times if you need to, paying attention to the errors.
 If you still can't do them, look back, but do NOT copy and paste!*
-   1. Create a new string array called `students`.
+   1. Create a new array called `students`.
    2. Assign this array to `students`: `["luca","joao","sofia","marina","yash"]`
    3. Write a loop that will go through all of the names and, for each one, use `console.log()` to print "Student name is: *name*".

       <details markdown="1"><summary>Click to expand answer</summary>
       ```ts
-      let students:string[] = [];
+      var students = [];
       students = ["luca", "joao", "sofia", "marina", "yash"];
-      for (let i = 0; i < students.length; i++) {
+      for (var i = 0; i < students.length; i++) {
           console.log("Student name is: " + students[i]);
       }
       ```